Credits & Transcripts

-Note: Students who have been approved to study abroad by Rice Study Abroad but have not yet received final, official acceptance into their study abroad program by the beginning of the regular Rice course registration period for the upcoming term will still be registered for AWAY 100/XCHG 100.
-If circumstances change and a student does not receive acceptance from their program abroad, students should notify their study abroad advisor immediately.
+Note: Students approved to study abroad by Rice Study Abroad but have not yet received final, official acceptance into their study abroad program by the beginning of the regular Rice course registration period for the upcoming term will still be registered for AWAY/XCHG 100.
+If a student does not receive acceptance from their program abroad, students should notify their study abroad advisor immediately.

 - General Transfer (TRAN)

 TRAN credit can be awarded as lower-level (TRAN 100) or upper-level (TRAN 300).
 It counts toward general elective hours required for graduation and upper-level requirements.
 Students do not need approval for TRAN credit, but must meet the requirements set by the Office of the Registrar in order for credit to transfer as TRAN (as outlined on their website).

 Rice equivalent credit satisfies the same university, major, and distribution requirements as Rice enrollment.
 Equivalent credit requires departmental approval.
 In order to obtain said credit, you must seek approval from each department's Transfer Credit Advisor.
 If no direct equivalent Rice course exists, the transfer credit advisor may choose to award Rice elective credit (DEPT XXX) signifying that the coursework was appropriate for the Rice curriculum.
 Depending on departmental policies, these elective credits may be used for major or minor requirements.

 Individual departments make the final decision as to whether courses are appropriate for transfer to Rice, as determined by departmental transfer credit advisors.
 Students who wish to use courses to satisfy requirements in their major will need to meet with these advisors to evaluate potential transfer credit for each course taken abroad and transferred back as credit into their major.